claytopia3/companion-module-avitech-pacificmsplus/companion/HELP.md

-## Your module
+## Avitech Pacific MS Series Control Module

-Write some help for your users here!
+This is a module for the Avitech Pacific MS Series